TatianaMolina-CV/tatianamolina-cv.github.io/README.md

 Location: Maidenhead, UK

 ## Career highlights
 I am an Operations leader with 20 years of experience building **scalable operations and GTM systems for SaaS and technology companies**.
-I specialise in practical transformation for high-growth businesses, with particular strengths in revenue operations, data-driven operating models, customer success and the corporate tools that support scalable execution.
+I specialise in practical transformation for high-growth businesses, with particular strengths in revenue operations, data-driven operating models, customer success and the corporate tools that support scalable execution (including integrating AI into workflows).

 I’ve led multinational teams and built cultures that value innovation, accountability and execution excellence.